darkaico/strava-viewer/README.md

 App that fetchs information from strava and show in a simple flask application.

+## Note

+I'm using redis to store Strava access token and set an expiration time.
+Could it be easily change to just store it plain during app run in case you want to test it without it.

 ### Strava API

 First of all you need Strava API credentials could be found [here](https://developers.strava.com/).